flokleiser/nextjs-flo/README.md

 ## Currently working on:

-- [ ] Fix mess with z indexes on homepage
+- [ ] Make navbar after projects at the very least

 - [x] Navbar drop down menus (for sub categories)